-This paper investigates how to efficiently learn NN models before deployment with limited data.
-The goal is to actively and cost-effectively augment the dataset (i.e., getting full control over the augmented data) so that the learned NN can perform optimally and robustly in real applications.
+Due to these high costs of data collection, a well-distributed and sufficient human behavior dataset is usually not available.
+Early works \cite{286891, Japkowicz02theclass, 5128907, krawczyk2016learning} have shown that an insufficient amount of training data would make it difficult to train an NN model, as the performance of the learned model will deteriorate in testing.
+Therefore, the learned model is not deployable in real applications.
+To deal with data deficiency, some methods \cite{9281312, 8814980} use online adaptation to incrementally update the NN using the data received online, which has been shown to improve prediction accuracy.
+However, these methods are post-deployment measures and there is no control over the incoming data, which might lead to safety hazards during the adaptation process.
+This paper investigates methods that efficiently learn NN models before deployment with limited data.
+The goal is to actively and cost-effectively augment the dataset (i.e., getting full control over the augmented data) so that the learned NN can perform robustly in real applications.